 The Centre’s IPTV System offers excellent quality television and radio services on all PCs giving students access to a wide variety of international broadcasts.

 Printing facilities are available for all students in the open area of the Centre on the second floor.

 The Centre’s Digital Language Lab allows language tutors and students to carry out a wide range of learning activities using a number of different media.
 SANAKO Study 1200, advanced software for language teaching and learning, motivates and engages students with multiple possibilities for individualization and interactivity.
 It also provides a campus-wide multimedia language learning environment for delivery of simultaneous lessons anytime, anywhere across the university without the need for dedicated classrooms.

-The Worldwise Learning Centre at the School of Language, Literature and International Studies (SoLLIS) offers UCLan students, members of staff and public a unique opportunity to improve their foreign language skills with the help of Rosetta Stone, the world’s leading language learning software.
+The Worldwise Learning Centre at the School of Language and Global Studies offers UCLan students, members of staff and public a unique opportunity to improve their foreign language skills with the help of Rosetta Stone, the world’s leading language learning software.

 Rosetta Stone is offered in the Worldwise Learning Centre in 18 languages at different levels: Arabic, Chinese, Dutch, English (UK & US), French, German, Hindi, Greek, Italian, Japanese, Korean, Polish, Portuguese, Russian, Spanish, Swedish, Turkish, Vietnamese.

 Rosetta Stone is a high-quality language learning software that helps you learn languages naturally, the same way you learned your first language, by connecting words to objects.
 It is a self-study language learning course that you can follow in your own time, at your own pace.
 Each course can be tailored to the learner’s needs and goals.

 Students and members of staff can participate in regular international meetings via our advanced video conferencing facilities.